-According to the Institute for Fiscal Studies (IFS), the central government net borrowing requirement in 2009, of approximately £150b, was almost double initial estimates.
+According to the Institute for Fiscal Studies (IFS), the central government net borrowing requirement for 2009, of approximately £150b, was almost double initial estimate.
 The main reason for this overshoot was the rescue package for the banking sector, following the global financial crisis.

 The banking bailout package included: